Metals and Engineering Corporation

 METEC (acronym for Metals and Engineering Corporation) is an Ethiopian arms and machinery industry founded in 2010.
-Being the state largest military industrial complex, it is responsible for the production of military equipment and civilian products.
+It is the state largest military industrial complex, responsible for the production of military equipment and civilian products.
 METEC works with foreign companies such as Alstom from France, and Spire Corporation from America.

 Controversy

 Grand Ethiopian Renaissance Dam

 METEC was once responsible for constructing the $4 billion Grand Ethiopian Renaissance Dam project on the River Nile, expected to be Africa's biggest hydroelectric project, but was ousted from the contract in August 2018.
 Kinfe Dagnew, a Brigadier General in Ethiopia's army and former chief executive of METEC plays a significant role in the organization.
 The company was assigned development of Grand Ethiopian Renaissance Dam and sugar factory, as well as the Jinka Sugar Bag factory.
 On 12 November 2018, all assigned project canceled due to fail to complete, and government arrested Kinfe Dagnew, CEO of METEC, after a trial to escape through Sudan, where he was captured by Defence force.
 Kinfe Dagnew arrived in helicopter to Addis Ababa.
 Many METEC officials were prosecuted for corruption on the project.